-I then explained they needed to wear a life jacket from the second they get onto the dock until we're back in the car--even when we're just walking around the beach.
+I then explained they needed to wear a life jacket from the second they get onto the dock until we were back in the car--even when we were just walking around the beach.

 I showed them danger zones on the boat like the bow and how they need to sit down while we're moving but can run around while we're stopped.

-I explained when they can get in the water, and if they take off their shoes when they get in the boat, then it's okay with me if they climb all over the furniture.
+I explained when they can get in the water, and if they take off their shoes when they get in the boat, then it was okay with me if they climb all over the furniture.

 Once the kids had the rules explained all at once when I had time to sit down and explain everything, they became very good at following the rules and I never have to say "no" on the boat because they already know what they can and can't do.
 Much more fun for everyone involved.

 I'll admit--this one is sketchy.
 In my state, there is no law about age to drive a boat.
 I talked to the sheriff specifically and asked if it's okay if the kids drive when they're sitting on my lap.

 My pontoon boat is powered with a 115hp engine which is no toy, but it can take a full hard turn of the wheel even at top speed and we aren't anywhere near tipping.
 What I do is let the kids sit on my lap and they can control the steering wheel and I control the throttle.